01 of 03

 Look to a Color Visualizer Before Buying Paint

 Once you get the basic idea of what you want for the exterior of your home, you can use a color visualizer to find that perfect color.
 You can browse by popular colors, color families, or decorator picks.
 Many major paint companies offer this tool with exterior options including McCormick Paints, Sherwin-Williams, and Benjamin Moore.
 While the specific interface for each paint tool is a little different, all use similar methods to allow browsers to test various paint options.
-Simply by uploading... exterior photos of your home, you can see what different paint colors might look like on your walls.
-It is a great way to virtually experiment and get ideas and inspiration for your home’s color scheme.
+Simply by uploading exterior photos of your home, you can see what different paint colors might look like on your walls.
+It is a great way to virtually experiment and gets ideas and inspiration for your home’s color scheme.

 Confirm Your Color Choices With Paint Samples

 Now that you have narrowed your choices using a virtual tool, it’s time to confirm them with color samples in your staged home.
-While visualizers are really helpful, there is really no substitute for seeing the color on the walls of your home in real life.
+While visualizers are helpful, there is no substitute for seeing the color on the walls of your home in real life.
 Buy test sizes of the paint colors you are considering and put some brush-outs on the outside.
 Make sure to put some color on both south and north sides of your home as lighting there can differ dramatically.
 Also, visit these areas at different times of the day to get a fair idea of how the finished product will look.Continue to 3 of 3 below.

 03 of 03

 Don't Limit Your Choices by Choosing Few Paint Shades

 Ideally, an exterior scheme should have three major parts: A field color that dominates; an accent color that brings shutters, doors, and other smaller parts to life; and the trim color.
 Once you have chosen an appealing combination of field and trim, make it stand out with an eye-catching accent color.
 Feel free to go bold, but don’t go overboard.